-To view or print the department's publications, go to our website and click on Publications.
+To view or print the department's publications, go to our website and click on Reports and Legal Research and then click on Publications.

-e-file

-Leave the Paper Behind - e-file!
+e-file Leave the Paper Behind - e-file!

 - Quicker Refunds

 - Accurate

 - Proof of Acceptance

 - Free

 No more paper, math errors, or mailing delays if you e-file!